 Having the right plumbing tools can make plumbing repairs much easier.
 In some cases a project is virtually impossible to do with out the appropriate plumbing tools.
 It is not necessary to buy a lot of tools and gadgets to do your own plumbing.
 The following 5 basic plumbing tools will get you started.

-- Basin Wrench: Also sometimes called a Sink Wrench, a Basin Wrench is one of the basic plumbing tools that are used in many projects.
-A Basin Wrench can be very handy when changing out an old faucet in the kitchen, bathroom, or laundry sink.
-A Basin wrench is a self tightening wrench which can be used to loosen or tighten fittings in hard to reach places.
-When purchasing a Basin Wrench make sure to get one with a telescoping shank that holds a 90 degree position by itself to make things easier for you.
+- Basin wrench: Also sometimes called a sink wrench, a basin wrench can be very handy when changing out an old faucet in the kitchen, bathroom, or laundry sink.
+It is a self-tightening wrench designed for loosening or tightening fittings in hard-to-reach places.
+When purchasing a basin wrench be sure to get one with a telescoping shank that holds a 90-degree position by itself to make things easier for you.